 The Company's Articles of Association provides that at each annual general meeting (the "AGM"), one-third of the Directors who have served the longest since their most recent election (or, if the number of Directors is not a multiple of three, the number nearest to but not less than one-third) must retire from office and may stand for re-election at that AGM.
-Each Director must therefore retire from office and stand for re-election at least once every three years.
+Each Director must retire from office and stand for re-election at least once every three years.

-Tan Sri Cheng Heng Jem attained the age of 70 during the financial year ended 30 June 2013.
 Pursuant to Section 153 of the Companies Act, Cap.
-50, Tan Sri Cheng has submitted himself for re-appointment at the forthcoming Annual General Meeting.
-In accordance with Article 91 of the Articles of Association of the Company, Mr Toh Peng Koon, Mr Tan Soo Khoon, and Mr Michel Grunberg will retire at the forthcoming AGM.
-All the 3 retiring Directors have submitted themselves for re-election.
-In this regard, the Nominating Committee, having considered the attendance and participation of Tan Sri Cheng and the retiring Directors at the Board and Board committee meetings, in particular, their contribution to the business and operations of the Company, has recommended their reappointment/re-election.
+50, Tan Sri Cheng Heng Jem shall retire at the forthcoming AGM.
+In accordance with Article 91 of the Articles of Association ("AoA") of the Company, Gen (R) Tan Sri Dato' Seri Mohd.
+Zahidi bin Haji Zainuddin and Mr Wee Kheng Jin will retire at the forthcoming AGM.
+All the 3 retiring Directors have submitted themselves for re-appointment/ re-election.
+In this regard, the Nominating Committee, having considered the attendance and participation of the retiring Directors at the Board and Board committee meetings, in particular, their contribution to the business and operations of the Company, has recommended their re-appointment/re-election.
 The Board has concurred with the Nominating Committee's recommendation.